This section details the pipe/duct calculations and how each result is determined.

 Influences of Velocity:

-: Velocity is directly proportional to flow rate.
-As flow rate increases, velocity increases.Internal Diameter (ID)
+is directly proportional to Flow Rate.
+As flow rate increases, velocity increases.Internal Diameter (ID):

 Velocity Formula: